lambdaclass/lambdaclass_hacking_learning_path/README.md

 - What does `COALESCE` do?
 - What does `LIKE 'S%'` do in a query?
 - What is the difference between PostgreSQL and Redis?
+- What type of databases are the following?
+PostgreSQL, Redis, MongoDB, MySQL, HBase, Neo4J, DynamoDB.
+- What makes each database type unique?

 ### Docker